-Whitko Community Schools has a High Ability Identification Committee at the district-level, not a building-based level.
-The identification committee is comprised of the district superintendent, district special education director, and district high ability coordinator.
-This committee meets at the end of every school year to review, analyze data from aptitude and achievement tests, and for selection of high ability students.
+Whitko Community Schools has a High Ability Identification Committee at the district level and building levels.
+The identification committee is comprised of the district superintendent, district special education director, district high ability coordinator, and building representatives.
+This committee meets at the end of every school year to review and analyze data from aptitude and achievement tests and for the selection of high ability students.

 - All test data (aptitude, achievement, and qualitative) are collected and placed on a spreadsheet.

-- This is a blind selection process of total anonymity.
-Student’s names are NOT included when the committee reviews the data and determines who’s selected as high ability.
+- Student names are NOT included when the committee reviews the data and determines who’s selected as high ability.

 - Students are identified as high ability in General Intellectual or Specific Academic (Language Arts or Mathematics).

-Parents/guardians will be notified if their child is eligible for the high ability program late spring/early summer, after the identification committee has met and determined students who qualify.
+Parents/guardians will be notified if their child is eligible for the high ability program in late summer/early fall after the identification committee has met and determined students who qualify.
 Parents/Guardians will have the option to consent to or refuse their child’s placement.
 Parents/Guardians may also file an appeal with the District Coordinator for placement in the program if their child was not identified.

-Test scores and differentiation data will be placed in the district’s Pivot recording system for documentation of individual student’s curriculum and achievement.
+Test scores and differentiation data will be placed in the district’s system for documentation of individual students’ curriculum and achievement.

-A student may be nominated for the high ability program by parent/guardian, teacher, peer, the student, or any other person familiar with the student’s abilities, potential or performance.
-Nomination forms are available in the office of each school, by contacting the High Ability District Coordinator, or at the link below.
+A student may be nominated for the high ability program by parent/guardian, teacher, peer, the student, or any other person familiar with the student’s abilities, potential, or performance.
+Nomination forms are available in the office of each school, by contacting the High Ability District Coordinator, or at the link.

 Nomination forms should be completed and returned to the High Ability District Coordinator.
-Once a student has been nominated, the High Ability District Coordinator will gather from existing assessments, parent/guardian, teacher, portfolio, and determine if further testing is needed.
+Once a student has been nominated, the High Ability District Coordinator will gather from existing assessments, parents/guardians, teachers, and portfolios, and determine if further testing is needed.